Orbital effects of a monochromatic plane gravitational wave with ultra-low frequency incident on a gravitationally bound two-body system: The long-term variations of the Keplerian orbital elements

-Straightforward calculation\footnote{We do not explicitly show here the analytical expressions for $A_R,A_T,A_N$ due to \rfr{strazza} because they are rather cumbersome.} yield the long-term, i.e. averaged over one orbital period, variations of all the Keplerian orbital elements of the test particle due to \rfr{maronna}.
-They are { { } } In order to deal with manageable expressions of general validity, we did not display in \rfr{superrates} the explicit expressions of the tidal matrix coefficients in terms of $\beta$ and $\lambda$; The result of \rfr{superrates} is exact both in $e$ and in $I$ in the sense that no \textit{a priori} simplifying assumptions about the eccentricity and the inclination of the perturbed test particle's orbit were assumed in the calculation.
-It can be noticed that the semi-major axis is not affected by the passage of a very slowly varying gravitational wave; the variation of the eccentricity is proportional to $e$ itself, so that a circular orbit does not change its shape.
-Moreover, \rfr{superrates} does not contain secular effects because of the presence of $I,\Omega,\omega$ which, actually, experience slow changes\footnote{They are mainly due to the mutual N$-$body classical perturbations: the rates of change can be found at http://ssd.jpl.nasa.gov/txt/p$\_$elem$\_$t1.txt.} in time as far as the planets of the solar system are concerned.
-A further modulation is due to the coefficients $\mathcal{K}_{ij}$ of the tidal matrix containing the (slow) harmonic variation of the impinging gravitational wave.
-Since all such frequencies are much smaller than the typical orbital ones for the Sun's planet, the terms containing them were kept fixed in the integration yielding \rfr{superrates}.
+The long-term orbital variations due to \rfr{maronna} are, thus { { } } In order to deal with manageable expressions of general validity, we did not display in \rfr{superrates} the explicit expressions of the tidal matrix coefficients in terms of {any specific representation of $\bds{\hat{k}}$.
+We stress that \rfr{superrates} is valid for a generic reference frame.
+Moreover, it} is exact both in the {eccentricity} $e$ and in the {inclination} $I$ {to the reference $\{xy\}$ plane} in the sense that no \textit{a priori} simplifying assumptions about the eccentricity and the inclination of the perturbed test particle's orbit were assumed in the calculation.
+It can be noticed that the semi-major axis {$a$} is not affected by the passage of a very slowly varying gravitational wave; the variation of the eccentricity is proportional to $e$ itself, so that a circular orbit does not change its shape. {It is important to remark that, since in the real world exactly circular orbits do not exist, the previous result do not mean that the shape of the orbit is left unaffected by a passing ultra-low plane gravitational wave.
+Indeed, as previously stated, $e$ characterizes just the orbit's appearance, and its change in time implies that, e.g., the aphelion and perihelion distances $r_{\rm max}=a(1+e),r_{\rm min}=a(1-e)$ vary even if $a$, which is responsible of the orbit's size, does not.
+In other words, the ellipse would remain\footnote{{Actually, also its orientation within its plane itself would change because of the variation of $\varpi$.}} inscribed within the same imaginary circle, but it would get more or less elongated as time passes. } Moreover, \rfr{superrates} does not contain {genuine} secular effects because of the presence of\footnote{{Here $\omega$ denotes the argument of pericenter, while $\varpi\doteq \Om+\omega$ is the argument of latitude.}} $I,\Om,\omega$ which, actually, experience slow changes\footnote{They are mainly due to the mutual N$-$body classical perturbations: the rates of change can be found at http://ssd.jpl.nasa.gov/txt/p$\_$elem$\_$t1.txt.} in time as far as the planets of the solar system are concerned.
+A further modulation is due to the coefficients $\mathcal{K}_{ij}$ of the tidal matrix containing the (ultra-low) harmonic variation of the impinging gravitational wave.
+Since all such frequencies are much smaller than the typical orbital ones for the Sun's planet, the terms containing them were kept fixed in the integration yielding \rfr{superrates}. {Finally, we notice that the temporal signatures of all the long-term variations of \rfr{superrates} are peculiar to the action of just\footnote{This is true if the standard Newtonian-Einsteinian laws of gravitation are involved.} an incident ultra-low plane gravitational wave.
+This would be of great help in recognizing its passage if and when orbital variations matching the specific patterns of \rfr{superrates} will be, actually, detected over multidecadal analyses.}